%% Image selected per Image Pickin' thread: http://tvtropes.org/pmwiki/posts.php?discussion=1485041745061485500

 * ExtremelyShortTimespan: 48 hours, tops.

-* FalseRapeAccusation: Or statutory rape, anyway. [[JailBait Delores Purdy]] accuses Sam Wood of impregnating her to cover for Ralph Henshaw.
+* FalseRapeAccusation: Or statutory rape, anyway. [[JailBait Delores Purdy]] is convinced to accuse officer Sam Wood of impregnating her, to cover for Ralph Henshaw.

 * FeetFirstIntroduction: Tibbs, disembarking from the train during the opening credits.
 We don't see his face (or see him again at all) until some ten minutes into the film.